asheroto/Chocolatey-Package-Updater/README.md

 -   [ ] Add check for missing nuspec
 -   [ ] Add support for regex matches in case that is needed
 -   [ ] Simplify the Usage section
+-   [ ] Change it so that the `UpdateChocolateyPackage` function can be called without dot-sourcing the script (global function?)